Union rejects MLB’s last offer at deadline to cancel games

 JUPITER, Fla.
 (AP) — Players have rejected Major League Baseball’s “best and final offer” to end the sport’s lockout before the league’s deadline to avoid canceled games.

 MLB made its last offer about 90 minutes before a self-imposed 5 p.m. deadline Tuesday.
-The league has threatened to cancel March 31’s opening day without a deal by then.
+The league has threatened to cancel opening day on March 31 without a deal by then.

-Major League Baseball made a “best and final” offer to locked out players about 90 minutes before its 5 p.m.
-Tuesday deadline and threatened to start canceling regular season games if the sides don’t reach a deal.
+Commissioner Rob Manfred was expected to speak around 5 p.m. about the situation.

+The union convened a call of its player representatives after receiving MLB’s offer.
+Players have repeatedly cautioned that significant differences remained in key economic areas, and MLB’s proposal did not close that gap in their eyes.

+Baseball is now on the precipice of losing regular season games to a work stoppage for the first time since 1995.

-After making progress during 16 1/2 hours of bargaining Monday, the sides exchanged new offers Tuesday and remained far apart.
+The sides made progress during 16 1/2 hours of bargaining Monday, then exchanged new offers Tuesday.

 — MLB proposed raising the luxury tax threshold from $210 million to $220 million in each of the next three seasons, $224 million in 2025 and $230 in 2026 — unchanged from its prior offer.
 Players asked for $238 million this year, $244 million in 2023, $250 million in 2024, $256 million in 2025 and $263 in 2026.